NCBI-Hackathons/phenotypeXpression/README.md

 python run_phenox.py -e A.N.Other@example.com "Psoriasis"
 ```

+### Minimum Inputs

+The primary inputs are a MeSH term and your email.
+The MeSH term should specify the parent condition for which you would like to derive subgroup information.
+The email is required to batch query NCBI databases.

+### Optional Arguments

+The user can specify a prefix with `-o` in addition to the automatic MeSH term prefix at the beginning of each output file.

+### Output

-Should produce the following files in the phenotypeXpression/output directory:
+This should produce the following files in the phenotypeXpression/output directory:

 * Dendgrogram of GDS with node P-values and cluster boxes.
 * A word cloud for each cluster box.